EnigmaBay/lingobingojs/README.md

 ### Accessibility

 We are aware of the need for inclusive, accessible-designed webapps and are working to meet those needs.
-We are not currently aware of any glaring accessibility issues, however we are open to improving the design to meet expectations through new or standardized methods.
+We are not currently aware of any glaring accessibility issues, however we are open to improving the design to meet expectations through standardized methods.

 ### How We Use Your Identifying Information